oliviawestmacottssw/SSW.Rules.Content/rules/calling---do-you-have-a-good-introduction/rule.md

 By nature, most people are often on the defensive when they know it's a sales call and you'll find the first 5 seconds of your conversation is what makes or breaks your outbound efforts.
 You'll hear millions of reasons why they don't want to speak to you, such as: "I'm busy", "Not interested" or  "I'm having lunch".
 Though some of these may be true, at times, more often than not a great introduction will draw the right person into the call rather than them looking for excuses to get off the line or just hanging up.

 Introductions should include a quick personal introduction of yourself, your company and the reason for your call, all done with one breath without pause.
-It is equally important you don't give your prospect a chance to speak until you're ready to ask an open-ended question.​
+It is equally important you don't give your prospect a chance to speak until you're ready to ask an open-ended question.

 **Scott:** Hi, this is Scott from SSW how are you today? (pause) I'm calling you to introduce SSW Upsizing PRO!
 Bad Example - An introduction with a pause